despresj/ece_colab/README.md

 ### See the majority of the data generated are plausable.

-Although plausable, these require significant curiation.
+Although plausable, these require significant curiation hence the cavilar approach to the neural network archatectr.
 ![](pics/result.png)